The Long Day's Dying: Production

 According to Michael Deeley, he and Peter Yates worked on the first draft of the script but were denied credit.
 He claims he gave Collinson the job partly to see if he was up to the task of directing The Italian Job (1969).

-Collinson, who had worked with him before in The Penthouse (1967), would work with Tony Beckley a third and final time in The Italian Job.
+Filming

+The film was shot at Twickenham Studios, London, England.

+Reception

 Critical reception

-Renata Adler, reviewing the film's release in The New York Times in 1968, disliked it.
-"There are some excellent scenes....But the screenplay is unendurable.
-Smug, dimestore Existential....stale, self-important and tough...No characterization...One for the English antiwar cheapshot satire brigade".
+The Monthly Film Bulletin wrote:It is symptomatic of all that is wrong with Peter Collinson's third film that it should end on a frozen frame of a soldier in the act of dying while heavily ironic patriotic music swells on the soundtrack.
+As with The Penthouse [1967], Collinson seems not to know when enough is enough, and the result is a film in which the director's technical self-indulgence undermines some promising ideas. ...
+Collinson makes effective use of natural sound to underline the ritual nature of the killing, and he is well supported by Brian Probyn's colour photography, with its emphasis on neutral colours like green and brown and its constantly changing focus.
+But where he goes badly wrong is that instead of underplaying the deaths that are the end result of the soldiers' games, he gives them an entirely false – and worse, self-consciously artistic – emphasis. ...
+Charles Wood's script has the same fault, developing the relationship between the paratroopers and their wily prisoner with some subtlety, but in its succession of interior monologues and would-be significant staccato exchanges striking the same exhibitionist note as Collinson's tasteless insistence on ramming home his message.Renata Adler, reviewing the film's release in The New York Times in 1968 wrote: "There are some excellent scenes ...
+But the screenplay is unendurable.
+Smug, dimestore Existential ...stale, self-important and tough ...
+No characterization ...
+One for the English antiwar cheapshot satire brigade".

-Mark Connelly wrote (in 2003) of The Long Day's Dying.
-'Critics hated the film, finding in it much the same faults as they identified in The Charge of the Light Brigade'.
-(Charles Wood wrote the screenplay for both films) 'They were confused by the fact that it was an anti-war film that celebrated some of the values of war and army life.
+Mark Connelly wrote (in 2003): "Critics hated the film, finding in it much the same faults as they identified in The Charge of the Light Brigade [1968]".
+(Charles Wood wrote the screenplay for both films) "They were confused by the fact that it was an anti-war film that celebrated some of the values of war and army life.
 Wood was showing, as he did in The Charge, that war has a complex hold over the minds and imaginations of humans.
-That although it is ultimately an awful, destructive, wasteful process, it has inspired men and motivated them intellectually and emotionally'.
+That although it is ultimately an awful, destructive, wasteful process, it has inspired men and motivated them intellectually and emotionally".

+Accolades

+The film was listed to compete at the 1968 Cannes Film Festival, but the festival was cancelled due to the events of May 1968 in France.
+The film was then able to compete at the 1968 San Sebastián International Film Festival, where it won its top prize, the Golden Shell for Best Film.